twitocode/Tantalum/content/Notes/Religion/Religion Exam Review.md

 -   [ ] the more one does good the more ????,
 -   [x] what are the Gospels even about?,
 -   [ ] workers in the Vineyard, - unit 2 faith
-missionaries/prophets/up-standers/answer the call/what is the true call/give what is in you to give.

 Parable Analysis
 You will analyze 1 of these: Good Samaritan, Parable of the Mustard Seed, Lost Coin, Lost Sheep, Prodigal Son, Workers in the Vineyard, Parable of Talents, Story of Rich Man and Jesus.
 You will need to identify the underlying meaning (hermeneutics) for us now.